yamachan/jgss-hack/RTK1_Composite.md

 RTK1_Composite shop custom
 ```

-You also can use "complete" command which add item/weapon/armor recipes automatically like a normal shop.
+You also can use "complete" command which adds item/weapon/armor recipes automatically like a normal shop.
 For example, the followng plugin command list will set an item shop but lists not only items but also one weapon (w1).

 ```
 RTK1_Composite clear